KaitlinDa/serverless/README.md

 Kaitlin Davis | January 2024

 ## About
- This project is a web scraping lab designed to automate the process of identifying "citation needed" statements within Wikipedia articles.
-The core functionality involves parsing Wikipedia pages selected by the user to find and report sections that require additional citations for verification.
-This not only aids in enhancing the accuracy and reliability of Wikipedia content but also serves as a practical exercise in web scraping and data processing.
+Explorer is a serverless application deployed on Vercel, designed to effortlessly find the capital city of a given country or identify the country by its capital city.
+Utilizing the REST Countries API, this application responds to simple GET HTTP requests with informative strings about capitals and their respective countries.

 ## Resources
 I used the help of some TA's as well as ChatGPT for this assignment.